 - 2018/2019 Tuition and Fees: $31,815

-Cost includes tuition, housing, airfare from designated US cities, program related activities, administrative fee, international medical insurance, and emergency evacuation coverage.
+Cost includes tuition, housing, airfare from designated US cities, program related activities, administrative fee, overseas medical insurance, and emergency evacuation coverage.

 - 2018 to 2019 academic year budget sheet, including cost of living expenses.